ArtifexSoftware/mupdf.js/docs/getting-started/index.rst

 2. Create a Test File
 ~~~~~~~~~~~~~~~~~~~~~~~

-To verify your installation you can create a file, e.g. `test.js` with the following script:
+To verify your installation you can create a file, e.g. `test.mjs` with the following script:

 .. code-block:: javascript

-    const mupdf = require("mupdf")
+    import * as mupdf from "mupdf"
     console.log(mupdf)